Discipline, Child Abuse, or Both?

 - Is spanking/popping/slapping child abuse?

-- How about a belt/switch or other object?
+- How about a belt/switch or other objects?

-- Using physical activities as discipline, like push-ups, running laps, etc…
+- Using physical activities as a discipline, like push-ups, running laps, etc…

 - By today’s standards, were old school Catholic Schools guilty of child abuse?